 - Letting of a room in one’s primary homestill does not require a permit if the rented space is less than 50% of the total space.
 In these cases, however, according to the website of the Senate Department for Urban Development and Housing, you need a free registration number from your local district office which must always be publicly visible when offering and advertising accommodation, especially on Internet portals, as of August 1.
 In the opinion of Airbnb, a registration obligation in such cases does not result from the Misuse of Housing Prohibition Act.
 To be sure of this, you should contact your district office or seek qualified legal advice.

 Share your experience with the registration process with Airbnb

-If you already have experience with the permit/registration process or have questions about it, please share it with us.
-Feel free to send us an email: [email protected]
+If you already have experience with the permit/registration process?
+Please share it with us!

 Do you want to be informed about important information about sharing your home in the future?
 Make sure that “Policy and Community” is checked next to the email field under the following link (login required).